nextstrain/auspice/docs-src/docs/server/api.md

 If a markdown format is requested, then the narrative file is sent to the client unmodified to be parsed on the client.

 If a JSON is requested then the narrative file is parsed into JSON format by the server.
-For Auspice versions <=XXX this was the only expected behavior.
+For Auspice versions prior to v2.18 this was the only expected behavior.
 The transformation from markdown (i.e. the narrative file itself) to JSON is via the `parseNarrativeFile()` function (see below for how this is exported from Auspice for use in other servers).
 Here, roughly, is the code we use in the auspice server for this transformation: